 By Pat Lowinger

-For archaeologists, historians and numismatists ancient coins are much more valuable than their material composition might suggest.
+For archaeologists, historians and numismatists ancient coins are much more valuable than their material composition might initially suggest.
 Whether found individually or within hordes, ancient coinage often fuels the impetus of the professional and amateur numismatist.
-When discovered in situ, coins often serve as invaluable pieces of evidence in the dating of contemporaneous objects (Crawford 1983: 192).
-Although coins are typically limited to the establishment of a terminal date (not being older than), coins continue to be reliable piece of evidence in dating.
-From the Archaic period Greek coinage typically contained identifying illustrations and/or inscriptions.
+When discovered in situ coins become invaluable pieces of evidence in the dating of contemporaneous objects and adjacent deposits, such as burn layers (Crawford 1983: 192).
+Although coins are typically limited to the establishment of a terminal date (not being older than), coins continue to be reliable pieces of evidence in the formulation of site chronology.
+From the Archaic period forward, Greek coinage typically contained identifying illustrations and/or inscriptions.
 By the beginning of the third century BCE, coinage of the Hellenistic world increasingly contained inscriptions identifying both their issuer and their place of origin (Ashton 2016: 200-03).
-Ancient coinage often serves as a vital source of social, political, religious and economic information as demonstrated in the coinage minted during the reign of Antiochus IV.
+While most often regarded solely as an easily portable form of wealth, coinage was also a powerful medium for the projection of social, political, religious and economic information.
+The multivalent nature of ancient coinage was readily demonstrated during the reign of Antiochus IV Epiphanes (c.
+175-164 BCE).

-Following the death of Alexander the Great, the vast empire he had amassed was systematically carved up by his chief generals and familial relations.
-Peace between these Diadochi or Successors would be short-lived, ushering in a turbulent period known as the Wars of the Diadochi (c.
+Following the death of Alexander the Great (c.
+323 BCE), the vast empire he had amassed was systematically carved up by his chief generals and familial relations.
+Peace between these Diadochi or Successors would be short-lived and ushered in a turbulent period known as the Wars of the Diadochi (c.
 322-275 BCE).
-One of the principle belligerents and benefactors of this conflict was Seleucus I Nicator who would become the founding member of the Seleucid dynasty (c.
+One of the principle belligerents and benefactors of this conflict was Seleucus I Nicator (c.
+358-281 BCE) who became the founding member of the Seleucid dynasty (c.
 312-63 BCE).
 Just over a century after Seleucus’ death (c.
-175 BCE), Antiochus IV Epiphanes (r.
-175-164 BCE) would come to the throne of a still powerful, but recently humiliated, Seleucid Empire which had been forced to concede the majority of its possessions in Anatolia.
+175 BCE), Antiochus IV Epiphanes would come to the throne of a still powerful, but recently humiliated, Seleucid Empire which had been forced to concede the majority of its possessions in Anatolia to the Romans and their allies.
 In an attempt to restore a portion of the Empire’s former pre-eminence, Antiochus launched two major campaigns (c.
-170 and 168 BCE) against Egypt and gained control of Judea and the Sinai.
-Antiochus’ despotic reign of Judea and his persecution of its Jewish population would be the catalyst for the Maccabean Revolt (c.
+170 and 168 BCE respectively) against Egypt and gained control of Judea and the Sinai.
+Antiochus’ despotic occupation and reign over Judea coupled with his persecution of the region’s Jewish population supplied the catalyst for the Maccabean Revolt (c.
 167-160 BCE).
 Antiochus died suddenly (c.
 164 BCE), presumably of disease, while campaigning in Armenia against the armies of King Mithridates I of Parthia.

 Analysis and Evaluation